Thursday, July 18, 2024

 Galerie Vivienne

-They avoided mud and traffic in a town whose only sidewalks were on pont Neuf and soon, the Boulevards (below).
+They avoided mud and traffic in a town whose only sidewalks were on pont Neuf and soon, the Boulevards (described below).

-Corner of rue Vivienne and rue des Petits-Champs by Honoré Daumier
+Coin de la rue Vivienne and de la rue des Petits-Champs by Honoré Daumier

 # # #